pdjr-archive/pdjr-skplugin-tank-monitor/README.md

-# signalk-tank-monitor
+# pdjr-skplugin-tank-monitor

 Display tank levels.

-__signalk-tank-monitor__ implements a webapp and plugin for the [Signal K Node server](https://github.com/SignalK/signalk-server-node).
+__pdjr-skplugin-tank-monitor__ implements a webapp and plugin for the [Signal K Node server](https://github.com/SignalK/signalk-server-node).

 The webapp presents a simple bar-chart showing the levels of all tanks